LuckyDapp/squid-lucky/README.md

 ## Deploy

-current available networks are Shibuya and Shiden to deploy a version on a network, use the corresponding yml file when deploying
+Current available networks are Shibuya and Shiden.

+To deploy a version on a network, use the corresponding yml file when deploying.

 eg, for shiden:
 `sqd deploy -m squid-shiden.yaml .`

-the deployed index for production can be found here:
+The deployed index for production can be found here:

 - https://squid.subsquid.io/squid-lucky-shibuya/graphql
 - https://squid.subsquid.io/squid-lucky-shiden/graphql